palasht75/umls-python-client-homepage/sourceAPI.md

 ## Prerequisites

-Before using the API, ensure you have your API key stored in an environment variable and have installed the necessary dependencies.
+Before using the API, ensure you have your API key to inetract with UMLS database.
+If you don't have an API key, you can get one from [User Authentication](https://documentation.uts.nlm.nih.gov/rest/authentication.html).

 ## Setting Up